 A native of Los Angeles, Dr. Victoria Curea earned her B.F.A. from the USC School of Cinematic Arts and her M.A. in Clinical Psychology from Antioch University Los Angeles.
 In 2001, Dr. Curea began working in a private practice setting, opening her own practice in 2004.
 In 2010, she returned to Antioch University where she is currently an adjunct faculty member, teaching a variety of graduate level courses

-including Personality Theory, Process of Psychotherapy, Assessment, Psychopathology and Treatment Planning; and Child and Adolescent Development.
+including Personality Theory (Classical Psychoanalytic Theories and Contemporary Theories of Development), Process of Psychotherapy, Assessment and Diagnosis, Psychopathology and Treatment Planning, Couples Counseling and Child and Adolescent Development.
 In 2014, Dr. Curea earned her doctorate in psychoanalysis from The Los Angeles Institute and Society for Psychoanalytic Studies (LAISPS.)

-Having worked in the mental health field for 23 years and with a prior career in film and television production, Dr. Curea brings an engaging and creative focus to the process of psychoanalytic psychotherapy.
+Having worked in the mental health field for over 20 years and with a prior career in film and television production, Dr. Curea brings an engaging and creative focus to the process of psychoanalytic psychotherapy.
 In her private practice, Dr. Curea works with adults,

-adolescents and couples coping with relational difficulties, personality and eating problems, fluctuations in mood and compulsive ways of self-regulating.
+adolescents and couples coping with relational difficulties; relational and personality patterns, substance abuse and eating problems and their often co-occurring dysregulation in mood and self-esteem.
 She is a senior candidate in analytic training at LAISPS where she regularly consults with training analysts on her work with analytic patients.
 Dr. Curea has received specialized training in the treatment of Eating Disorders, primitive states of mind and personality disorders.
-She is the chair and founder of the "Altered States of Body and Mind: A psychoanalytic exploration of addiction and eating disorders" year long training program also at LAISPS.
-Dr. Curea also works with patients coping with eating problems at The Krevoy Institute for Eating Disorders in Beverly Hills.
+She is the founder and chair of the training program "Altered States of Body and Mind: A psychoanalytic exploration of substance abuse and eating disorders" also at LAISPS.

 Victoria is an avid writer and enjoys developing instructional resources for her students.
 She is a supporter of the arts and participates in nature and animal conservancy.